 12. Only Tile Selected Areas of a Small Bathroom

 Tile is gorgeous, durable, and easy to clean, which is why it is the material of choice for bathrooms.
-However, if you have a small bathroom, it may be overwhelming to cover every inch of available space in tiles, so matter how gorgeous they are.
+However, in smaller bathrooms, it may be overwhelming to cover every inch of available space in tiles, so matter how gorgeous they are.

 For a guide to using accent tiles in the bathroom, read my post on How to Choose the Perfect Bathroom Accent Tile.